spatie/laravel-personal-data-export/README.md

 Route::personalDataDownloads('personal-data-downloads');
 ```

 You must add a disk named `personal-data-downloads` to `config/filesystems` (the name of the disk can be configured in `config/personal-data-download`.
 You can use any driver that you want.
 We recommend that your disk is not publicly accessible.
-If you're use the `local` driver, make sure you use a but that is not inside the public path of your app.
+If you're using the `local` driver, make sure you use a path that is not inside the public path of your app.

 ```php
 // in config/filesystems.php